 Prior to getting LASIK, many patients are dependent on their contacts for day-to-day vision correction.
-Though it might seem like an inconvenience, it’s important to follow Dr. Rosenbaum’s instruction to stop wearing your lenses before your initial evaluation.
+Though it might seem like an inconvenience, it’s important to follow Our Doctors’s instruction to stop wearing your lenses before your initial evaluation.
 How long you must go without your contacts prior to your LASIK appointment will depend on what type of contact lenses you wear.
 Typically, if you wear soft contact lenses you will need to discontinue wearing them about two weeks prior.
 For toric or rigid soft lenses, the timeframe is around three weeks.
 For hard contact lenses, you will need to stop wearing them approximately four weeks before.

 If you’re ready to ditch the contacts and pursue LASIK surgery, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com today to schedule your LASIK consultation.